Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- The two teams combine to score 48.2 points per game, 3.2 more than the total in this contest.
+- The combined points per game average of the two teams, 48.2, is 3.7 points greater than Sunday's over/under.

-- The 44.2 combined points per game that these two squads have allowed this season are 0.8 fewer than the 45 total in this contest.
+- These two squads combine to surrender 44.2 points per game, 0.3 fewer than this contest's over/under.

 Bengals stats and trends

-- Cincinnati is 5-2 against the spread and 6-1 overall in games when it puts up more than 22.6 points.
+- When Cincinnati records more than 22.6 points, it is 5-2 against the spread and 6-1 overall.

-- In games that Cincinnati totals over 367.3 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Cincinnati totals more than 367.3 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Bengals have turned the ball over five more times (14 total) than the Steelers have forced a turnover (9) this season.